 2.4.2 To reduce or avoid the need for sorting after collection and to facilitate recycling, it is recommended that distinctively marked garbage receptacles be provided on board the ship to receive garbage as it is generated.
-Receptacles on board can be in the form of drums, metal bins, cans, container bags, or wheelie bins.
+Receptacles on board can be in the form of drums, metal bins, cans, container bags or wheelie bins.
 Any receptacles on deck areas, poop decks or areas exposed to the weather should be secured on the ship and have lids that are tight and securely fixed.
 All garbage receptacles should be secured to prevent loss, spillage, or loss of any garbage that is deposited in the receptacles.
-Receptacles should be clearly marked and distinguishable by graphics shape, size, or location.
-Receptacles should be placed in appropriate spaces throughout the ship (e.g. the engine-room, mess deck, wardroom, galley, and other living or working spaces) and all crew members and passengers should be advised of what garbage should and should not be placed in them.
+Receptacles should be clearly marked and distinguishable by graphics shape, size or location.
+Receptacles should be placed in appropriate spaces throughout the ship (e.g. the engine-room, mess deck, wardroom, galley and other living or working spaces) and all crew members and passengers should be advised of what garbage should and should not be placed in them.

-2.4.3 The recommended garbage types that should be separated are:
+- 2.4.3 The recommended garbage types that should be separated are:

-- non-recyclable plastics and plastics mixed with non-plastic garbage;
+- .1 non-recyclable plastics and plastics mixed with non-plastic garbage;

-- rags;
+- .2 rags;

-- recyclable material:
+- .3 recyclable material:

-- cooking oil;
+- .1 cooking oil;

-- o glass;
+- .2 glass;

-- o aluminium cans;
+- .3 aluminium cans;

-- paper, cardboard, corrugated board;
+- .4 paper, cardboard, corrugated board;

-- wood;
+- .5 wood;

-- o metal;
+- .6 metal; and

-- o plastics; (including styrofoam or other similar plastic material); and
+- .7 plastics; (including styrofoam or other similar plastic material);

+- .4 E-waste generated on board (e.g. electronic cards, gadgets, instruments, equipment, computers, printer cartridges, etc.); and

-- garbage that might present a hazard to the ship or crew (e.g. oily rags, light bulbs, acids, chemical, batteries, etc.).
+- .5 garbage that might present a hazard to the ship or crew (e.g. oily rags, light bulbs, acids, chemicals, batteries, etc.).